hawkinsw/DailyPL/variables-types-intro.md

 On the other end of the spectrum are dynamically typed programming languages.
 A dynamically typed programming language is one whose variable-type association is made at runtime _or_ is made before runtime and may change throughout the program execution.
 Again, that statement should make sense given what we know about binding times.

-Common examples of dynamically typed programming languages are Python Ruby, and JavaScript.
+Common examples of dynamically typed programming languages are Python, Ruby, and JavaScript.

 ## Associating Types With Variables

 Whether variables are given types statically or dynamically, every language has a process of making that association.
 The associations between type and variable can be made _explicitly_ or _implicitly_.

-> Note: With the just-introduced addition of the difference between implicitly and explicitly typed programming languages, our map has four quadrants.
-On one axis is static/dynamic and on the other axis are explicit and implicit.
+> Note: With the just-introduced addition of the difference between implicitly and explicitly typed programming languages, we can create a chart with four quadrants to categorize languages with respect to their use of types: On one axis is static/dynamic and on the other axis is explicit/implicit.
 Therefore, it is possible to have an explicitly statically typed language or an implicitly dynamically typed language or even some other combination.
 In the future we will add another axis to the schema according to how strongly or weakly typed variables are in a given programming language!

 ### Explicit